shizzleclover/shizzleclover/README.md

 - 👋 Hi, I’m Murewa
-- 👀 I’m interested in Frontend web development and cybersecurity
+- 👀 I’m interested in Cross-Platform Software Development
 - 🌱 I’m currently working on the betterment and development of my skills and work ethics
 - 💞️ I’m looking to collaborate on multiple open source project with no major specifications
 - 📫 How to reach me: